A Sorceress Comes to Call: Plot

 Fourteen-year-old Cordelia is the daughter of a sorceress, Evangeline.
 Her mother is volatile; whenever Cordelia displeases Evangeline, the sorceress punishes her by making her “obedient”.
 This is a form of magic in which the sorceress takes control of Cordelia’s body and forces her to behave in certain ways.
 Cordelia takes solace in her horse Falada and her friend Ellen Parker.
 Unbeknownst to Cordelia, Falada is her mother’s familiar, and Evangeline is the mistress of Ellen’s father Mr. Parker.

 Evangeline pretends to be a genteel widow and plans to marry a wealthy man, Squire Samuel Chatham.
 Evangeline contrives for Samuel to invite her and Cordelia to stay at the Chatham family manor while she begins to seduce him.
-Samuel’s sister Hester is senses that something is amiss and vows to stop her brother from proposing marriage to Evangeline.
+Samuel’s sister Hester senses that something is amiss and vows to stop her brother from proposing marriage to Evangeline.
 She also notices that Cordelia is being abused by her mother and plans to rescue her.
-Cordelia reads in the newspaper that Mr. Parker has killed his family with an axe; she realizes that Evangeline forced him to do so.
+Samuel Chatham reads aloud from the newspaper that Mr. Parker has killed his family with an axe; Cordelia realizes that Evangeline forced him to do so.

 Hester invites her former lover Richard Evermore, her friend Imogene Strauss, and Samuel’s former mistress Penelope Green to stay at the manor.
 She hopes that Penelope will drive a wedge between Samuel and Evangeline.
 Samuel is smitten with Penelope, which infuriates Evangeline.
 Evangeline deduces that Penelope is an untrained sorceress, further exacerbating their rivalry.

 One evening, Hester hears screams coming from Penelope’s room.
 Hester, Richard, and Samuel arrive to find Penelope holding a bloody knife, standing over her maid’s dead body.
 Evangeline is already present.
 Penelope dies after falling over her balcony; witnesses assume she committed suicide, but she may have been pushed by a sorcerous wind.